kibo-project/Kibo-Wiki/01-arquitectura-sistema.md

     participant U as 👤 User
     participant F as 🖥️ Frontend
     participant API as ⚙️ Next.js API
-    participant P as 💱 Pricing Service
+    participant Q as 💱 Quote Service
     participant E as 🏦 Escrow Service
     participant DB as 🗄️ Supabase
     participant BC as ⛓️ Mantle